Hey there. You probably received the link to this page from someone who loves you.

-So last week I asked our wise, accomplished, fun-loving tribe what advice they might have for this year's graduates.
+So I've asked our wise, accomplished, fun-loving tribe members what advice they might have for this year's graduates.
 Turns out they had some charming answers.

 We invite you to look through the following list and to reflect on the entry that stops you.
 Your gut probably knows.
 You're welcome.

 Make a habit of asking yourself, "Other than money, how do you like to be compensated?"